GaneshParmar/PhotoGalleryTypeScript/README.md

 This is a simple photo gallery project built using TypeScript.
 It fetches photos from the Unsplash API based on a user's search query and displays them in a gallery format.

+## Live Demo

+You can access the live demo of the application [here](https://ganeshparmar.github.io/PhotoGalleryTypeScript/).

 ## Project Structure

 The project structure is as follows: